SlimeKnights/slimeknights.github.io/_posts/2024-12-20-rebalanced-update.md

 {% include update/image.html name="soul-belt" alt="Book page for soul belt, a new ability modifier." %}

 On a related note, there is a new modifier: soul belt.
-This leggings ability modifier allows you to make your entire hotbar persist upon death, including items that cannot normally receive soulbound such as tinkers tools.
+This leggings ability modifier allows you to make your entire hotbar persist upon death, including items that cannot normally receive soulbound (basically anything that is not a tinker's tool).
 It requires soulbound to apply, along with a soul compass.

 ## Swift Sneak